 The Dictionary of Sydney relies on a passionate team of volunteers to assist us in our work.
 Our volunteers have an extraordinary range of talents and skills they bring to the Dictionary and we are extremely grateful to them for their hard work and dedication.

 Nicole Cama is a professional historian, curator and content strategist specialising in public history and the history of the Sydney area.
 Nicole’s many areas of research include World War I, maritime history, intellectual property and family history research.
 She is the Executive Officer of the History Council of NSW.
-You can hear her on Wednesday mornings on 2SER presenting the Dictionary of Sydney’s weekly radio segment.
+You can read her Dictionary entries here, and hear her on Wednesday mornings on 2SER presenting the Dictionary of Sydney’s weekly radio segment.

 Ross joined the Dictionary team as a volunteer in 2015, after having been an early Dictionary of Sydney Trust board member.
 He is an independent librarian who was formerly the Director of Collections, Digital & eScholarship Services at the University of Sydney.

 Karen is a retired educator and editor.
 After teaching English and ESL in the secondary and adult sectors she worked for many years in educational resources development for TAFE and schools as a project manager and content developer and in quality assurance including editing.
 Karen joined the Dictionary as a volunteer editor in 2015.

 Dr Margo Beasley is a consultant public historian.
 She was also the City of Sydney’s Oral Historian until 2015 and has conducted many of the interviews available on the Dictionary.
 Her books include Wharfies: the History of the Waterside Workers’ Federation, The Sweat of their Brows: One hundred years of the Sydney Water Board 1888-1988 and The Missos A history of the Federated Miscellaneous Workers Union.
 You can read her entries for the Dictionary here.
 Margo joined the Dictionary team as a volunteer in 2015.